indeedeng/imhotep/docs/overview.md

 To explore your Imhotep data, you can use IQL, a query language similar to SQL.
 You can use the IQL web client to send queries to your Imhotep cluster.
 The client is a single page interface with a query editor at the top of the page.
 Each IQL query produces a result table below the editor.

 To launch the IQL web client, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
-If you don't see a newly created index, clear your cache.
+If you don't see a newly created dataset, clear your cache.

 The query editor includes the following controls:
 <table>
    <tr>
     <td valign="top">`from`</td>
-    <td valign="top">The name of the index you created in Imhotep TSV Uploader.
-You cannot edit the list of indexes in the client. </td>
+    <td valign="top">The name of the dataset you created in Imhotep TSV Uploader.
+You cannot edit the list of datasets in the client. </td>
   <tr>
     <td valign="top">`timerange`</td>
     <td valign="top">The required time range filter.
 [Read more][timerange]. </td>
   <tr>
     <td valign="top">`where`</td>
     <td valign="top">A conditional expression that specifies which documents to include in the results.
-Available fields are specific to the index you selected in **from**.
+Available fields are specific to the dataset you selected in **from**.
 If you leave this control empty, IQL considers all documents in the time range given.
 [Read more][filtering].  </td>
   <tr>
     <td valign="top">`group by`</td>
     <td valign="top">A list of expressions that specify how to group the documents for aggregated stats.
 If you leave this control empty, the client places all documents into a single group.
 [Read more][aggregating]. </td>